 For each failed authentication attempt privacyIDEA will increase a fail counter of a token.
 If the maximum allowed fail counter is reached, authentication with this token is not possible anymore.
-The token get a timestamp mark, when the maximum fail counter was reached.
 Starting with version 2.20 the administrator can define a timeout in minutes.
-If this timestamp is more than these specified minutes ago, an authentication attempt with a correct PIN will reset the fail counter.
+The the last failed authentication is more than these specified minutes ago, a successful authentication will reset the fail counter and access will be granted.
 See Automatically clearing Failcounter.